Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 ![[Pasted image 20251112174454.png]]

 **S2**: Then do a post order traversal of the tree to get a postfix representation
-- recursively processing the left subtree, then the right subtree, and finally the root node itself
+- travel left
+- travel right
+- visit node